tirmanmarko-creator/ironBound/README.md

-# [Game Title]
+# ironBound

-A text-based RPG for the terminal, written in Java.
+A text-based CLI RPG, written in Java.

 > **Status:** Early development.
 This README will grow as the project does.